Reggae Reggae Sauce: History

-Controversy over the product's origins
+Legal dispute over origins

 The origin of the recipe is disputed by Tony Bailey, who runs a West Indian takeaway in Brixton, South London.
 In 2010, Bailey filed a preliminary claim in the High Court for more than £300,000 claiming that, as the inventor of the sauce, he was entitled to a share of profits.
 Roots ran a jerk chicken stall at the Notting Hill Carnival for 15 years with Bailey.
 Roots gave evidence to the High Court and admitted that previous claims made by him on Dragons Den and in marketing for his product, including the claim that the recipe was his grandmother's, were untrue.

 Judge Mark Pelling QC dismissed Bailey's claims for breach of contract and breach of confidence.
 He told the court: "This was a dishonest claim, dishonestly advanced."
 No evidence had been offered to support Bailey's claim that he was the original inventor of the sauce.
 Lawyers said they estimated the legal battle had cost more than £1m in total and the judge said Roots was entitled to have his costs paid.